Unlimitosu/KPQClib/README.md

 ulimit -s 51200
 ```

-### Metamorphic test result is not same with given table in README.
+### Metamorphic test result is not the same as the given table in README.
 To run metamorphic testing, you should fix the random values.
 Try after fixing the ```randombytes``` functions into fixed values.
-We left them in comments for each function.
+We left them in the comments for each function.

 ## Metamorphic Testing
 ### KEM